 If the home is registered, you should follow the steps given in section 4 What to do if the home is registered at Land Registry.
 Please make sure that you have the title number of the correct interest in the home first.
 If your spouse’s or civil partner’s interest in the home is not registered, you should follow the steps set out in section 5 What to do if the home is not registered at Land Registry.

 4 What to do if the home is registered at Land Registry

-You should post application form HR1 to the Land Registry office which deals with the area in which the home is situated (please see Contact details).
+You should post application form HR1 to a particular Land Registry office depending on the location of your home address (see section 12 General information).
 No fee is payable.
 If the application is in order, a notice will be registered and you will receive a letter saying that this has been done.
 Land Registry usually completes this sort of application within a week.

 You should be aware that Land Registry will send a notice to your spouse or civil partner informing them that you have made an application.

 5 What to do if the home is not registered at Land Registry